Boston University’s Most Notable Alumni

-Founded in 1839 by a group of Boston Methodists, Boston University is ranked #41 in national universities and boasts over 37,000 students from over 140 countries.[1]
-The private research university in Boston, Massachusetts, has 17 schools and colleges with over 300 programs of study, including the College of Fine Arts, the Questrom School of Business, and the Frederick S. Pardee School of Global Studies, which have boasted some notable alumni over the years.
+Founded in 1839 by a group of Boston Methodists, Boston University is ranked #41 among national universities and enrolls over 37,000 students from 140 countries.[1]
+The private research university in Boston, Massachusetts, has 17 schools and colleges offering over 300 programs of study, including the College of Fine Arts, the Questrom School of Business, and the Frederick S. Pardee School of Global Studies, which have produced notable alumni over the years.

-Here are 30 esteemed graduates of the university and some of their achievements.[2]
+Here are 30 esteemed graduates of the university, along with some of their achievements.[2]

 1. Dr. Martin Luther King Jr.